ophiuchus44/blackjack/README.md

 # blackjack

-don't steal my code if you are in my class... i need to backup my code before turning it in
+please don't steal my code if you are in my class... i need to backup my code before turning it in